Jodie Foster: 1990s: Box-office success, directorial debut and Egg Pictures

 After Nell (1994), Foster appeared in no new film releases until Contact (1997), a science fiction film based on a novel by Carl Sagan and directed by Robert Zemeckis.
 She starred as a scientist searching for extraterrestrial life in the SETI project.
 The film was a commercial success and earned Foster a Saturn Award and a nomination for a Golden Globe.
 (Note: She was in talks to star in David Fincher's thriller The Game, but its production company, Polygram, dropped her from the project after disagreements over her role.
 Foster sued the company, saying that she had an oral agreement with them to star in the film and had as a result taken "herself off the market" and lost out on other film projects.
 The case was later settled out of court.)
 Foster next produced Jane Anderson's television film The Baby Dance (1998) for Showtime.
-Its story deals with a wealthy California couple who struggle with infertility and decide to adopt from a poor family in Louisiana.
+Its story deals with a wealthy California couple who struggles with infertility and decides to adopt from a poor family in Louisiana.
 On her decision to produce for television, Foster stated that it was easier to take financial risks in that medium than in feature films.
 In 1998, she also moved her production company from PolyGram to Paramount Pictures.
 Also in 1998, asteroid 17744 Jodiefoster was named in her honor.

 Foster's last film of the 1990s was the period drama Anna and the King (1999), in which she starred opposite Chow Yun-Fat.
 It was based on a fictionalized biography of British teacher Anna Leonowens, who taught the children of King Mongkut of Siam, and whose story became well known as the musical The King and I. Foster was paid $15 million to portray Leonowens, making her one of the highest-paid female actors in Hollywood.
 The film was subject to controversy when the Thai government deemed it historically inaccurate and insulting to the royal family and banned its distribution in the country.
 It was a moderate commercial success, but received mixed to negative reviews.
 Ebert panned the film, saying the role required Foster "to play beneath [her] intelligence" and The New York Times called it a "misstep" for her and accused her of only being "interested ... in sanctifying herself as an old-fashioned heroine than in taking on dramatically risky roles".